lkoolik/isrm_health_calculations/README.md

 *Attributes*
 * `valid_file`: a Boolean indicating whether or not the file provided is valid
 * `geometry`: geospatial information associated with the emissions input
-* `pop_data`: complete, detailed population data from the source
+* `pop_all`: complete, detailed population data from the source
+* `pop_geo`: a geodataframe with population IDs and spatial information
 * `crs`: the inherent coordinate reference system associated with the emissions input
+* `pop_exp`: a geodataframe containing the population information with associated spatial information, summarized across age bins
-* `pop_gdf`: a geodataframe containing the population information with associated spatial information
+* `pop_hia`: a geodataframe containing the population information with associated spatial information, broken out by age bin

 *Internal Functions*
 * `check_path`: checks to see if the file exists at the path specified and returns whether the file is valid
 * `load_population`: loads the population data based on the file extension
+* `load_shp`: loads the population shapefile data using geopandas and post-processes
 * `load_feather`: loads the population feather data using geopandas and post-processes
+* `split_pop_objs`: creates the pop_exp and pop_hia objects from pop_all

 *External Functions*
 * `project_pop`: projects the population data to a new coordinate reference system